 I recently graduated from college, and my boyfriend decided to join the Army.
-I absolutely love him and love the idea of getting married someday, but honestly, if he did not sign up for the Army, we wouldn't be getting married this soon.
+I absolutely love him and love the idea of getting married someday, but honestly, if he had not signed up for the military, we wouldn't be getting married this soon.

 I have a lot of emotional issues -- one of them is abandonment from my father leaving.
 I rely on my boyfriend a lot, and he is always there to help me.

 We are both not sure about getting married yet.
-At the same time, I do not know what I would do if something was to happen to him.
-He means everything to me and I am supporting his decision to join in any way possible.
+At the same time, I do not know what I would do if something happened to him.
+He means everything to me, and I am supporting his decision to join in any way possible.

 Couples do get married before they start military careers.
 Many people also join the armed forces after they have been married for years with children.

 I like the way you are using insight into your own personality and past as you recognize this may be especially difficult for you because you still have memories of abandonment by your father.
-For this reason, you may be more dependent on your boyfriend for validation like "I am important," or "I am loveable."
+For this reason, you may be more dependent on your boyfriend for validation such as "I am important" or "I am lovable."

 This is normal, but it also is an indication that you should consider speaking to a therapist to work through those feelings.

 There is no right or wrong answer about whether you and your boyfriend should marry but you must know that, as a military spouse, there is a great likelihood that you will spend a lot of time alone.
 You will have to get comfortable depending on yourself, not on your soldier.

 If you do decide to marry in the future, now is a good time to start building a strong support system of family, friends and spiritual support to help you through.

 Congratulations on your recent graduation, and give your boyfriend my best regards for choosing to serve his country.
 There are many resources you will find on Military.com that will help you through this journey.
 Continue to stay in touch.